Homebuyer reviewing a low home appraisal report next to a rising mortgage rate chart

 Licensed appraisers follow Uniform Standards of Professional Appraisal Practice (USPAP), which require them to base value conclusions on arm’s-length sales, typically within the past 90–180 days.
 In a rising market, this backward-looking methodology can systematically undervalue properties by 3–8%, according to research from Freddie Mac’s appraisal bias research.

 Key Takeaway: Appraisals lag real-time market prices because they rely on closed sales from the prior 90–180 days.
-In competitive markets, this creates systematic undervaluation — and a direct low appraisal mortgage rate penalty that borrowers must absorb until values are documented by more recent Freddie Mac-recognized comps.
+In competitive markets, this creates systematic undervaluation, and a direct mortgage rate penalty that borrowers must absorb until values are documented by more recent Freddie Mac-recognized comps.

 What Are Your Options When a Low Appraisal Threatens Your Mortgage Rate?

-When faced with a low appraisal, borrowers have four primary options: challenge the appraisal, increase the down payment, renegotiate the purchase price, or walk away using an appraisal contingency.
-Each option carries different cost and timeline implications for your low appraisal mortgage rate outcome.
+Borrowers facing a low appraisal have four primary options: challenge the appraisal, increase the down payment, renegotiate the purchase price, or walk away using an appraisal contingency.
+Each option carries different cost and timeline implications for your outcome at closing.

 Request a Reconsideration of Value (ROV)